 Tenancy Relations Service – contact your local council to find out if they run a tenancy relations service.
 Many do.
 If so, ask to speak to a tenancy relations officer and they should be able to advise you about your eviction notice, for free.
 They can also help if it seems you are being asked to leave your home unlawfully and with illegal eviction or harassment.
 In some councils the tenancy relations service operates via a Housing Advice Centre or the Housing Options Team.
 If your local council says they don’t have a tenancy relations service, ask them if they have a housing advice centre or housing options team instead.

 Shelter - You can call Shelter's free housing advice helpline on: 0808 800 4444.
-The line is open from 8am – 8pm on weekdays and 8am – 5pm on weekends, 365 days a year.
+The line is open from 8am – 8pm on weekdays and 9am – 5pm on weekends, 365 days a year.
 Calls are free from UK landlines and all major UK mobile operators.
-In some circumstances you can get advice by email – go to their website for details.
 There’s also a ‘chat with us’ service on their website.

 Shelter also has 17 advice centres in England where you can go to get personal, face-to-face advice from a housing specialist.
 To find your nearest centre you can either call the Shelter Support Helpdesk on 0300 330 1234 or see: Shelter advice centres.